ITSURENXD/Graphics/NOTES/C/MidpointCircle.md

     ```cpp
     int Parameter = 1 - Radius;
     ```
-4. Set 0 to x-initial and Radius to y-initial and draw the pixel at symmetric Coordinates in the oxtants.
+4. Set x-initial to 0 and y-initial to radius and draw the pixel at symmetric Coordinates in the oxtants.
     ```cpp
     Temp.x = 0; Temp.y = Radius;
     SymmetricPlot(Temp, Centre);